mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 **Same person:** Are you supposed to keep your eyes...

 **Katagiri Roshi:** Sure.
 And that’s why I always say to cast down your eyes on the floor.
 But if you face the wall, actually you should keep a certain distance.
-It’s too close to the wall; actually we [should] have more space between you and the wall.
+It’s too close to the wall [here], actually we [should] have more space between you and the wall.
 That’s pretty good for us.
 But we don’t have enough space, that’s why we sit pretty close to the wall.

 **Same person:** You mean the zendo should be bigger?

 **Katagiri Roshi:** Oh, I think so! *[He laughs.]* Idealistically.
 I would like to have a big zendo!
 But it’s impossible now, so I should practice patience. *[Laughter.]* So, facing the wall: that’s alright.
-But not only one point, a certain area, a little bigger area.
+But not only one point.
+A certain area, a little bigger area.

 #### 2 - 43:02

 **Question:** [...]
 When you said to practice Buddhism first you have to have a strong faith in the Buddhist teaching, and you have to keep listening to it.
 And when you’re doing those, I think it’s true in other religious groups, we’re the same way.
 And well, to find out that you have to be very careful to listen to those, but still for me we are doing something we don’t know yet.
 I mean, we know as a teaching, but we don’t know what kind of things we can base on to judge [whether] we are doing the right thing or the wrong thing...

 **Katagiri Roshi:** I’m not selling a religious faith, okay?
 Because Buddhist faith is already based on the very deep understand of the source of existence.
 So from this point, whether you don’t have faith or you have faith, anyway your life is already right in the middle of faith.
 You know?
-So from this point, it’s not necessary to think I should have faith or I shouldn’t have faith.
+So from this point, it’s not necessary to think “I should have faith” or “I shouldn’t have faith.”
 Okay?

 Anyway, let’s have a white canvas of your life. *Faith* or *not faith* doesn’t matter: your life is a white canvas.
 Temporarily, it’s called *faith*, because that faith is supporting your life.
 That white canvas is open to you and to everyone.
 To your future.
 You can draw any kind of thing ...